-IBM Delivers New Software and Cloud Services to Accelerate Social Business - Benzinga
+IBM Delivers New Software And Cloud Services To Accelerate Social Business - Benzinga

-ARMONK, N.Y. - IBM (NYSE: IBM) today announced new software and cloud-based services to help business leaders, such as chief marketing officers and chief human resource officers, advance their organization's transformation with the adoption of social business technology.
+ARMONK, N.Y., Jan.
+28, 2013 /PRNewswire/ -- IBM IBM today announced new software and cloud-based services to help business leaders, such as chief marketing officers and chief human resource officers, advance their organization's transformation with the adoption of social business technology.
 The new offerings will help business leaders integrate IBM's industry-leading social networking and analytics technologies into their business processes to empower the 21st Century workforce and transform client experiences.

 The new social software offerings will help companies gain deeper insights into big data generated through the use of social networks.
 Organizations applying analytics to their data for competitive advantage are more likely to substantially outperform their industry peers*.